ericchiang/blog/content/post/containers-from-scratch.md

 date = "2016-01-07"
 +++

-This is write up for talk I gave at [CAT BarCamp][cat-barcamp] an awesome unconference at Portland State University.
-The talk started with the self-imposed challenge _"an intro to containers without rkt or Docker"_.
+This is write up for talk I gave at [CAT BarCamp][cat-barcamp], an awesome unconference at Portland State University.
+The talk started with the self-imposed challenge _"give an intro to containers without Docker or rkt."_

-Often thought of as cheap VMs, containers are just isolated programs running on a single host.
-The actually isolation comes from several underlying technologies built into the Linux kernel used to restrict groups of processes.
-Namespaces, cgroups, chroots and lots of terms you've probably heard before.
+Often thought of as cheap VMs, containers are just isolated groups of processes running on a single host.
+That isolation leverages several underlying technologies built into the Linux kernel: namespaces, cgroups, chroots and lots of terms you've probably heard before.

 So, let's have a little fun and use those underlying technologies to build our own containers.